BlogSpam-Net/blogspam.js/plugins/README.md

 of JSON data is received each will be invoked in turn - unless a prior plugin has decided a submission is definitely-spam, or definitely-OK.

+The naming/ordering of the plugins is solely designed to complete the "cheaper" tests first.

+For example analysis of the submission is cheaper than making a DNS request, while making DNS request is cheaper than making a HTTP request.

 API
 ---